-An amicable co-parenting arrangement with your ex is not always easy, but when successfully carried out it can give your children stability and a sense of being close to both their parents.
-It is therefore important to put aside the anger and hostility of the past and develop a civil working relationship with your former spouse.
+How do you and your ex become the best divorced parents possible?
+The key is effective co-parenting.
+An amicable co-parenting arrangement with your ex is not always easy, but when successfully carried out, it can give your children stability and a sense of being close to both their parents.
+Following a divorce or breakup, it is therefore important to put aside the anger and hostility of the past and develop a civil working relationship with your former spouse.

 These 8 tips will help you foster an effective co-parenting relationship by helping you and your ex stay calm and consistent and avoid using the children to resolve outstanding conflicts.

 Tip No. 1: Keep an Open Dialogue with Your Ex

 To maintain consistency in child-rearing practices, you and your former spouse need to converse regularly.
 This should ideally be done face to face, but if the divorce was acrimonious and you aren’t ready for a personal conversation, discussions related to the children can be carried out via text, email, voicemail messages, or other services like Our Family Wizard.

 Tip No. 2: Keep Rules Consistent Across Both Households

 Children need structure and routine, so they know that no matter where they are, the same rules apply.
 You and your ex need to come to a consensus on matters such as bedtime, chore schedules, and homework, so that the boundaries and behavioral guidelines are the same in both households.
 Research has demonstrated that children who are raised by a unified parenting approach have greater well-being.